Handling external subscription acquisitions

 Integrations that use a third-party subscription service can:

-Use the auto renewal flag to ensure that appropriate payment methods are displayed
+Use the to ensure that appropriate payment methods are displayed

 During subscription acquisitions, you need to: